huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 Congratulations on training a model with Custom Diffusion! 🎉 To learn more:

-- Read [Multi-Concept Customization of Text-to-Image Diffusion](https://www.cs.cmu.edu/~custom-diffusion/) to learn more details about the experimental results from the Custom Diffusion team.
+- Read the [Multi-Concept Customization of Text-to-Image Diffusion](https://www.cs.cmu.edu/~custom-diffusion/) blog post to learn more details about the experimental results from the Custom Diffusion team.